snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 It is also a way for brands to leverage an influencer's credibility without using organic posts with sponsored hashtags, as organic content typically only reaches about 5.5% of someone's followers.
 By putting money behind dark posts, a brand can ensure that more people will see them.
 ## What are the pros and cons of whitelisting for a brand?
+One of the most effective ways for companies to increase their return on investment in advertising and expand their influencer marketing efforts is through influencer whitelisting.

+By partnering with the right influencers, businesses can effectively amplify their brand messaging and generate significantly more engagement and conversions than they would with a sponsored brand post.

+Here are a few reasons why influencer whitelisting is worth considering:
 ### Pros of influencer whitelisting for a brand
 ### Cons of influencer whitelisting for a brand
 ## What are the pros and cons of whitelisting for an influencer?